 The second new extra is an audio presentation by Kat Ellinger, heard over a repeating background of production and advertising images for the film.
 Ms. Ellinger gets deep into genre, design and textural issues, and even gender politics.
-Using her free-association format, Ellinger will provide future students with a gold mine of thematic references to steal for term papers.
-She provides multiple arguments for the superiority of Diabolik’s anarchic world-view, over the conformist, Manichaean politics of the Marvel superhero universe.
+Using her free-association format, Ellinger provides future students with a gold mine of thematic references to steal for term papers.
+She offers multiple arguments for the superiority of Diabolik’s anarchic world-view over the conformist, Manichaean politics of the Marvel superhero universe.

 The standard Paramount extras produced for the 2005 DVD are here as well.
 We still shake our heads at the clueless 1968 trailer — Tim Lucas identifies the trailer narrator as Telly Savalas!
 The Batman craze had surely become America’s closest point of identification with Diabolik so it’s hard to understand why Paramount’s advertising would downplay the film’s comic-book spoof aspect.
 Instead of introducing America to a new fumetti anti-hero, the U.S. trailers and posters just show a generic action-guy doing ‘action stuff’ like shooting a machine gun, scuba diving and squeezing a blonde girlfriend covered in money.